20 June 1996

 India refused to sign the CTBT at the Geneva Conference

 The Government of India refused to sign the Comprehensive Test Ban Treaty (CTBT) on 20 June 1996 at the Geneva Conference.
+This is an important topic in the international relations segment of the UPSC syllabus.

 - The CTBT is a nuclear test ban treaty which bans nuclear explosions in all environments, whether for civilian or military purposes.